sogatira/GCD-PeerGradedAssigment/codebook.md

+## Analysis

+You can open the `run_analysis.R` to see what I do with the raw data in order to obtain a tidy data set that I describe below.
+In this file I comment the code to explain the analysis.

 ## EXPLANATION

-We hace variables that come from time measures (which have prefixed with time-), and variables that come from an adjustment of the Fast Fourier Transform (which have prefixed with fft-).
+We have variables that come from time measures (which have prefixed with time-), and variables that come from an adjustment of the Fast Fourier Transform (which have prefixed with fft-).

 Indeed, que have variables that comes to take measures with two different objets, an accelerometer (variables which contain acc in their names) and a gyroscope (variables which contain gyro in their names)